 At this moment, and ere Captain Delano could cast a cool thought upon what had just passed, the young Spanish sailor, before mentioned, was seen descending from the rigging.
-In act of stooping over to spring inboard to the deck, his voluminous, unconfined frock, or shirt, of coarse woollen, much spotted with tar, opened out far down the chest, revealing a soiled under-garment of what seemed the finest linen, edged, about the neck, with a narrow blue ribbon, sadly faded and worn.
+In act of stooping over to spring inboard to the deck, his voluminous, unconfined frock, or shirt, of coarse woolen, much spotted with tar, opened out far down the chest, revealing a soiled under garment of what seemed the finest linen, edged, about the neck, with a narrow blue ribbon, sadly faded and worn.
 At this moment the young sailor's eye was again fixed on the whisperers, and Captain Delano thought he observed a lurking significance in it, as if silent signs, of some Freemason sort, had that instant been interchanged.

 This once more impelled his own glance in the direction of Don Benito, and, as before, he could not but infer that himself formed the subject of the conference.
 He paused.
 The sound of the hatchet-polishing fell on his ears.
 He cast another swift side-look at the two.
 They had the air of conspirators.
-In connection with the late questionings, and the incident of the young sailor, these things now begat such return of involuntary suspicion, that the singular guilelessness of the American could not endure it.
-Plucking up a gay and humorous expression, he crossed over to the two rapidly, saying: 'Ha, Don Benito, your black here seems high in your trust; a sort of privy-counsellor, in fact.'
+In connection with the late questionings, and the incident of the young sailor, these things now hegat such return of involuntary suspicion, that the singular guilelessness of the American could

 Upon this, the servant looked up with a good-natured grin, but the master started as from a venomous bite.
-It was a moment or two before the Spaniard sufficiently recovered himself to reply; which he did, at last, with cold constraint: 'Yes, señor, I have trust in Babo.'
+It was a moment or two before the Spaniard sufficiently recovered himself to reply; which he did, at last, with cold constraint:-"Yes, Señor, I have trust in Babo."

-Here Babo, changing his previous grin of mere animal humour into an intelligent smile, not ungratefully eyed his master.
+Here Babo, changing his previous grin of mere animal humor into an intelligent smile, not ungratefully eyed his master.

-Finding that the Spaniard now stood silent and reserved, as if involuntarily, or purposely giving hint that his guest's proximity was inconvenient just then, Captain Delano, unwilling to appear uncivil even to incivility itself, made some trivial remark and moved off; again and again turning over in his mind the mysterious demeanour of Don Benito Cereno.
+Finding that the Spaniard now stood silent and reserved, as if involuntarily, or purposely giving hint that his guest's proximity was inconvenient just then, Captain Delano, unwilling to appear uncivil even to incivility itself, made some trivial remark and moved off; again and again turning over in his mind the mysterious demeanor of Don Benito Cereno.

-He had descended from the poop, and, wrapped in thought, was passing near a dark hatchway, leading down into the steerage, when, perceiving motion there, he looked to see what moved.
+He had descended from the poop, and, wrapped in thought, was passing near a dark.

+hatchway, leading down into the steerage, when, perceiving motion there, he looked to see what moved.
 The same instant there was a sparkle in the shadowy hatchway, and he saw one of the Spanish sailors, prowling there, hurriedly placing his hand in the bosom of his frock, as if hiding something.
 Before the man could have been certain who it was that was passing, he slunk below out of sight.
 But enough was seen of him to make it sure that he was the same young sailor before noticed in the rigging.

-What was that which so sparkled? thought Captain

-Delano.
-It was no lamp-no match-no live coal.
+What was that which so sparkled? thought 'Captain Delano.
+It was no lamp-no match no live coal.
 Could it have been a jewel?
 But how come sailors with jewels?-or with silk-trimmed under-shirts either?
-Has he been robbing the trunks of the dead cabin passengers?
+Has he been robbing the trunks of the dead cabin-passengers?
 But if so, he would hardly wear one of the stolen articles on board ship here.
-Ah, ah-if, now, that was, indeed, a secret sign I saw passing between this suspicious fellow and his captain a while since; if I could only be certain that, in my uneasiness, my senses did not deceive me, then-
+Ah, ah -if, now, that was, indeed, a secret sign I saw passing between this suspicious fellow and his captain awhile since; if I could only be certain that, in my uneasiness, my senses did not deceive me, then--